boiro9/wrm/README.md

+# Wildfire Resources Management.

+Determine optimal planning that includes the number and type of resources needed to extinguishing a forest fire is a difficult task In this app, a general integer programming model is programed which also includes the allocation of resources to different periods of time in a day embedded in extinguishing a fire, with the goal of meeting the Spanish regulations regarding non-neglect of fronts and periods of rest of the resources.

+## Installation

 We recommend the installation of the **wrm** package from the hubgit repository.
 So, first of all, install de **devtools** R package:

 ```